mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Non-verbal Communication : Ssienjhiovla can communicate with one another over a distance of up to five kilometres without the benefit of a radio or other device using their pheromone excretion abilities and heightened sense of smell.
+Non-verbal Communication : Ssienjhiovla can communicate with one another over a distance of up to five kilometers without the benefit of a radio or other device using their pheromone excretion abilities and heightened sense of smell.